Education and Degrees

 Lectures, Seminars, Lab demonstrations, Group project (both involving empirical projects and more applied projects) and Supervision have been given at the Department of Psychology Umeå University, Sweden.
 I have so far taught 950 clock hours.

 Ma, L. (2015).
 Department of Psychology, Umeå University.
 “Cross-Modal Matching of Distractibility in Auditory and Tactile Stimuli”.
 Master Thesis in Cognitive Science (15 ECTS)

 Blide, M. (2014).
 Department of Psychology, Umeå University.
 “Att orka lämna ett misshandelsförhållande: Anknytningens beydelse (To cope leaving abusive relationships: The importance of attachment).
 Master Thesis in Clinical Psychology (30 ECTS)

 - Good skills in Microsoft Word and Excel

-- Basic skills in statistical software such as SPSS and R
+- Good skills in statistical software such as SPSS and R

-- Programming and performing experiments using both E-prime, MATLAB, and Python (i.e., PsychoPy
+- Good skills in programming and performing experiments using both E-prime, MATLAB, and Python (i.e., PsychoPy, OpenSesame, & Expyriment)

 You can find an even more detailed CV here (e.g., with a table of courses I teach in).
 RMarkdown and R (and some LaTeX) were used to create the CV.